bjornwallner/DockQ/README.md

 This command will put the chains A,B as one partner and the remaining L H as the second partner.
-It will assume the chain naming is the same in the model protein.
+It will assume the chain naming is the same in the model protein:

 `./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B`

-this will be the same
+this will be the same:

 `./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B -chain1 A B`

-This will reverse the relative chain order of AB
+This will reverse the relative chain order of AB:

 `./DockQ.py examples/dimer_dimer.pdb examples/dimer_dimer.model.pdb -native_chain1 A B -chain1 B A`